-However, the parent or guardian will be required to meet with the Principal at a scheduled time, to discuss expectations of the student and parent or guardian, to ensure the student's academic and emotional success.
+However, the parent/guardian will be required to meet with the Principal at a scheduled time, to discuss expectations of the student and parent/guardian, to ensure the student's academic and emotional success.
 As required, all OSR incidents will be reported to the Public Charter School Board (PCSB) and OSSE.
-There is no appeal for an Out-of-School suspension for five (5) days or less.
 If a child is placed on OSR for three (3) or more instances within the same school year, an expulsion will be considered.